ShaneNoonan/Challenge/README.md

 </ul>

 To run all tests in cmd: python -m robot --outputdir results Tests
-Result files from last run can be found in Results folder

 <h2>Manual Tests</h2>
 Manual tests carried out across multiple browsers on desktop 1920px to 1024px (Chrome 90, Firefox 88, Safari 14, MS Edge 90) and Mobile/Tablet devices, iOS and Android, resolutions from 320px to 780px (Safari, Chrome and Android Browser).